kamleshkumarverma1986/apna-react/README.md

 # Apna-React

-It's My Own React Implementation
+It's My Own React Implementation.
 Here i just tried to mimic the React.
 So basically in React-16 onward, they have changed the react reconciliation process by using the React-Fiber Object.
 I just tried to write the React-Fiber reconciliation process.